ilic5000/pabkvizgenerator/README.md

 <img src="./docs/img/slagalica-nova-ko-zna-zna-1080p.png" width="55%" height="55%"/>

-The easy thing to do was to create a template (smaller image based on the full frame) to match:
+The easy thing to do was to create a template (smaller image based on the full-frame) to match:

 <img src="./docs/img/slagalica-nova-ko-zna-zna-template-1080p.png" width="55%" height="55%"/>